OriginFinancial/frontend-take-home-assignment/README.md

 # Delivery Instructions

-We expect you to deliver your final code with one of these options:

-- You can open a Pull Request to this Github repository.
-- You can send to us the link for your repository (make sure to make it public)
+Send us the link to your repository and make sure to make it public.

 # Usage